2020 Illinois Senate election: District 4

 The 4th district, located in the Chicago area, includes all or parts of Bellwood, Berkeley, Berwyn, Broadview, Brookfield, Forest Park, Hillside, La Grange, La Grange Park, Maywood, Melrose Park, North Riverside, Northlake, Oak Brook, Oak Park, River Forest, Westchester, and Western Springs and parts of the Chicago neighborhood of Austin.
-The district has been represented by Democrat Kimberly A. Lightford since November 20, 1998.
+The district had been represented by Democrat Kimberly A. Lightford since November 20, 1998.
 Lightford faced no other ballot-listed candidates in the general election.